 Quite literally, sleep deprivation is a major problem for college students.
 The previously cited NIH study does a deep dive on the reasons why college students lose too much sleep, enough to result in sleep deprivation or daytime sleepiness.
 Beyond going to sleep too late and/or getting up too early, primary causes of sleep problems fall under these categories:

-Aspects of college life that negatively affect sleep hygiene include variable class schedules and sleeping patterns, late-night socializing, and early morning obligations.
+On the other hand, aspects of college life that negatively affect sleep hygiene include variable class schedules and sleeping patterns, late-night socializing, and early morning obligations.

 The effects of caffeine can last for more than seven hours, making it harder to fall asleep and stay asleep.
-Caffeine can be found in many drinks, such as coffee, certain teas, energy drinks, and some sodas.
+Caffeine can be found in many drinks, such as coffee, certain teas, and some sodas.

-Caffeine is a primary ingredient of energy drinks.
+Caffeine is also a primary ingredient of energy drinks.
 NIH notes that the use of energy drinks “is associated with higher use of alcohol and possibly other drugs, including stimulants.”

 The all-nighter isn’t a category in the NIH string of causes of sleep deprivation, but the typically forced marathon of studying is addressed, and it appears to have a real downside.
 Testing indicates that “all-night study sessions are the wrong plan for improved grades and learning.”
 When you study all night, your body and mind don’t get to recharge.
 This makes it harder for your brain to recall the facts you studied and makes it harder for you to stay focused during your test.

-Plan ahead, so you can study the material multiple times in manageable sections.
+Plan ahead so you can study the material multiple times in manageable sections.

 You’re slogging through another semester with too much to do and too little sleep.
 Aside from constant yawning and sleepiness, fatigue, and irritability, the signs of sleep deprivation can include: